ND low-income students reflect on admission experience

 “I want [high-income families] to realize that they’ve been benefiting from a system that was designed to benefit people like them, [and] to some extent, mostly still benefits them,” Kacham said.

-To bridge the differences between high-income and low-income students, Kacham said he would ask students to start by simply being kind.
+To bridge the differences between high-income and low-income students, Kacham simply asks students to start by being kind.

 “Really try to think about what a person is going through and what you might have to sacrifice in order to make their life better,” Kacham said.
 “Compassion is sacrifice, it’s changing your lifestyle to know the person next to you can be happier.”

-Valenzo said he urges students to avoid being judgmental and instead engage in deeper conversations regarding differences in lifestyle, class and race.
+Valenzo urged students to avoid being judgmental and instead engage in deeper conversations regarding differences in lifestyle, class and race.

 “Be open to people — be open to knowing them and their stories,” he said.